Limodal/AboutModalLogicBench/README.md

 We use the mPC rule to illustrate once again the case where the modal operator is not understood by the LLMs.

-For mPC rule, ◇A⊢□◇A, both the general-purpose models and the reasoning model perform poorly on "yes" or "no" label prediction.
+For mPC rule, ◇A⊢□◇A, both the general-purpose models and the reasoning models perform poorly on "yes" or "no" label prediction.
 The natural language description of this rule is "If p can occur in at least one accessible situation, then in every accessible situation, it must remain possible for p to occur."

-We illustrate this issue with an example where all reasoning models produces the incorrect result of "no".
+We illustrate this issue with an example where all reasoning models produces the incorrect answer of **"no"**.
 The context and question are presented in Table 3.2.1, while the detailed inference steps of the reasoning models are outlined in Table 3.2.2.

 **Table 3.2.1**
 Context/Question  | Natural language statement